 Who Was Fred Rogers?

-Born on March 20, 1928, in Latrobe, Pennsylvania, Fred Rogers was a puppeteer and ordained minister who became the host of the TV program Mister Rogers' Neighborhood.
-With a degree in music composition, he wrote 200 songs for the show, including the theme, "It's a Beautiful Day in this Neighborhood."
+Fred Rogers was a puppeteer and ordained minister who became the host of the TV program Mister Rogers' Neighborhood.
+With a degree in music composition, he wrote 200 songs for the show, including the theme, "Won't You Be My Neighbor?"
 He was honored with numerous awards and accolades for his dedication to children via television.

 After graduating from Latrobe High School, Rogers enrolled at Dartmouth College, where he studied for a year before transferring to Rollins College in Winter Park, Florida.
 Rogers, who'd begun playing the piano at a young age, graduated magna cum laude in 1951 with a degree in music composition.

-Rogers' first job in television came in 1953 when he was hired to work in programming by WQED in Pittsburgh, a recently launched community TV station that was the first of its kind in the country.
+Rogers' first job in television came when he worked as an assistant and floor manager of the music programs for NBC in New York City.
+In 1953 he was hired to work in programming by WQED in Pittsburgh, a recently launched community TV station that was the first of its kind in the country.

 By the following year, he was co-producing a new program, The Children's Corner.
 This allowed Rogers, who'd fallen in love with puppetry as a child, to introduce some of his favorite puppets from his home to his young audience.

 In the early 60s, Rogers made his first appearance as "Mister Rogers" on a Canadian Broadcasting Corporation show called Misterogers.
 The program helped lay the groundwork in its look and approach for Rogers' later show.

 As his experience grew, so did his aspirations.
 He earned his divinity degree in 1962, and at his ordination, the Presbyterian Church asked him to serve children and families through television.